kishore-ganesh/NESEmulator/README.md

 At every step, the CPU reads the next instruction at the address specified by the Program Counter, executes it, while counting cycles.
 The PPU runs 3 cycles for every CPU cycle, and there are a set of common memory locations used for communication between both.
 The PPU synthesizes an image from these locations, and outputs an RGB array, which is rendered through SDL.

+There are various strategies for keeping the CPU, PPU and APU in sync.
+I've gone with the run CPU an instruction and let the other units catch up strategy (Which works well till now).

 ## PPU Rendering